Funerals and costs

 Generally, cremations are less expensive than burials because there is no need to purchase a plot of land at the cemetery.
 You may wish to have the cremation in the family’s absence and collect the ashes at a later date.
 This avoids the cost of a full crematorium service but doesn’t prevent the family organising their own private memorial service.

-If, after obtaining quotes, you believe you are still unable to pay for the funeral, you may be eligible for burials assistance.
-Please refer to our burials assistance factsheet (PDF File, 125.8 KB) or contact your local magistrates court or the Office of the State Coroner for further guidance.
+If, after obtaining quotes, you believe you are still unable to pay for the funeral, you may be eligible for funeral assistance.
+Please refer to our Funeral assistance fact sheet (PDF File, 510.6 KB) or contact your local magistrates court or the Coroners Court of Queensland for further guidance.

 As a family member of a homicide victim, how do I apply for financial assistance, particularly in relation to funeral costs?